 The Journal of the Intensive Care Society (JICS) is a peer-reviewed journal published four times a year in February, May, August and November.
-The journal publishes original papers, review articles, critically appraised topics, case reports and audits of interest to all those involved in caring for critically ill patients.
+The journal publishes original papers, review articles, critically appraised topics and audits of interest to all those involved in caring for critically ill patients.
 The editorial board recognises the multidisciplinary nature of critical care and encourages submissions from all specialities involved in research, clinical practice and management.

 JICS is the official journal of the UK Intensive Care Society (ICS).
 The (ICS) was founded in 1970 as the first national society for intensivists, bringing together all clinicians involved in intensive care.
 The primary aims of the ICS are to foster education and research, to develop clinical standards, to enhance patient safety and to encourage professional development.